apigee-labs/rapier/README.md

      'message': 'Hello, world'
     }

-Rapier documents are complete API spceicifications.
-You can give them directly to API developers to implement servers and to app developers to implement clients without additional documentation (other than the HTTP specs themselves).
-Since the Rapier specification language is not yet widely known and understood, we provide a tool that will generate a Swagger document from a Rapier specification.
-The Swagger document spells out the conventions used by Rapier for this API in a way that is familiar to many.
-Once you have seen a few examples of the generated Swagger, you will understand the conventions and you will stop looking at the Swagger, whose details are repetitive and will become quickly obvious.
-You can stop generating the Swagger documents, which are not required, or you may continue to generate them for integrating with tools that are Swagger-based, or for communicating with people who know Swagger but not Rapier.
-Swagger will likely remain important to you for documenting APIs that are less consistent than Rapier APIs, follow different conventions to the ones Rapier currently understands, or which follow a service-oriented rather than a data-oriented design pattern.
 The Swagger document generated for the 9-line Rapier sample above can be [found here](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/swagger-hello-message.yaml).
 It contains around 120 lines, which illustrates the efficiency of Rapier.
 The Swagger document is also more complex - it contains both JSON Refs and YAML anchors and aliases to try to avoid repetition, otherwise the Swagger would be even longer.